octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 Mi-Cho-Coq (which is the Coq specification of the Michelson language) provides the correspondence between a Michelson instruction and an equivalent logical proposition.

-//TODO: So is this automated?
-You give the Michelson code to mi-cho-coq and it automatically transpiles it into a coq code?
 There is no automated process that translates a Michelson code into a formal definition based on Mi-Cho-Coq definitions.
 This must be done manually.